 Overview

-The Nurse-Midwifery Fellowship at Mayo Clinic is a 12-month postgraduate program in Mayo Clinic School of Health Sciences.
-Each year, the fellowship program will admit two certified nurse midwives within two cohorts.
-One certified nurse-midwife will join the Entry-to-Practice cohort which focuses on new midwives or midwives returning to practice that desire additional clinical training and mentorship.
-One certified nurse-midwife will join the Advanced Level cohort which focuses on midwives that have at least three years of clinical experience and desire additional skills in high risk and complex obstetrics.
-Both cohorts will be trained and educated to become compassionate, efficient, skilled, and confident midwives within the integrated care model at Mayo Clinic.
+The Nurse-Midwifery Fellowship at Mayo Clinic is a 12-month postgraduate program in the Mayo Clinic School of Health Sciences.
+Each year, the fellowship program admits two certified nurse midwives (one every six months).
+The fellowship focuses on new midwives, midwives returning to practice, or midwives with clinical experience who desire additional skills and expertise.
+The primary goals for our fellows are to expand their skills and continue developing compassion, efficiency, and confidence within the integrated care model at Mayo Clinic.

 Program highlights

-The Nurse-Midwifery Fellowship will incorporate learning integral to an interprofessional and collaborative practice, highlighting the unique clinical model in place at Mayo Clinic.
-The curriculum will be comprised of learning opportunities that focus on the clinical, research, and educational shields of Mayo Clinic.
-The clinical component will include didactic education and mentored clinical rotations in both the inpatient and outpatient obstetric and gynecologic settings.
-Fellows will also rotate to Mayo Clinic Health System locations for part of their training to gain experience in different clinical settings.
+The Nurse-Midwifery Fellowship provides appropriate didactic education to complement an interprofessional and collaborative practice, highlighting the unique clinical model in place at Mayo Clinic.
+The curriculum is comprised of learning opportunities focusing on the clinical, research, and educational shields that represent the hallmarks of Mayo Clinic.
+The clinical component includes didactic education in addition to mentored clinical rotations in both the inpatient and outpatient obstetric and gynecologic settings.

 The objectives of the fellowship include: